 With technology at the core of delivering care in radiation oncology, it is imperative that patient safety is not compromised.
-IHE-RO is an initiative that helps to ensure a safe, efficient radiation oncology practice by improving system to system connections.
+Integrating Healthcare Enterprise - Radiation Oncology (IHE-RO) is an initiative that helps to ensure a safe, efficient radiation oncology practice by improving system to system connections.

 An important part of helping to ensure patient safety, IHE-RO is part of ASTRO’s Target Safely initiative.

 IHE, Integrating the Healthcare Enterprise, is an initiative of health care professionals and industry representatives working together to improve the sharing of information between computer systems in health care.
 Radiation oncology is one domain of many under the greater umbrella of IHE.
 More information about IHE.

 IHE-RO is composed of organizations that seek to solve interoperability issues in radiation oncology.
 Membership in IHE-RO is through IHE.

 IHE membership application and details.

 If your organization is already a member of IHE, please contact the Research and Evaluation Department to become part of IHE-RO.